AJMcDee/MediaExercise/README.md

 6. Mute the video

 **Optional extras**

 1. Use grid to lay the items out nicely
-2. Place all media items into divs and style those divs identically
+2. Place all media items into divs and style those divs identically using class
-3. Give
+3. Make it look like an actual website!